|

 Work simply means a piece of music.
 It may be identified by a work number,

-normally called an Opus number, where "Opus" is the latin word for "work" |
+normally called an Opus number, where "Opus" is the latin word for "work".
+Best Classical Tunes has a web page devoted to each work or opus, with links to all movements belonging to it where applicable. |